-Qualified financial- or retirement advisors are trained to help you set financial goals and priorities and recommend specific steps to meet them.
+Qualified financial and/or retirement advisors are trained to help you set financial goals and priorities and recommend specific steps to meet them.
 They give advice on how you should allocate your funds from the sale, what kind of insurance you may need, and explain how certain moves may affect your tax liabilities.

-NB!
-The advisors listed above represent entities that have no business relationship with ExitAdviser.
+NB: The advisors/mentors listed above represent entities that have no business relationship with ExitAdviser.
 Feel free to negotiate your own terms with an advisor.